 If you’re reading this, you already know that our team at Chad Love Services is all about 5 star service, education and providing tremendous value.
-Sometimes, that also means sharing our wisdom with you so you can do address certain HVAC issues yourself!
+Sometimes, that also means sharing our wisdom with you so you can address certain HVAC issues yourself!

-Check your HVAC filters
+Check Your HVAC filters

+Changing your air filter may sound like a simple task, but you would be surprised to know that 70% of the homes we go to on a given day have over used, dirty air filters.
 Simply checking your HVAC filter for dirt, debris and contaminants is step one.
 Depending on the physical condition of the filter and how much dirt, dust, dog hair, etc has accumulated, you might be able to simple clean them (vs replacing them entirely).

 Either way, it’s a good idea to make sure you start out the season with clean air filters, both for the sake of your family’s health, and for the efficiency of your HVAC equipment.
-By cleaning or replacing your HVAC filters, you enable you system to work just a bit less in order to maintain your desired level of heating or cooling at home.
+By cleaning or replacing your HVAC filters, you enable your system to work just a bit less in order to maintain your desired level of heating or cooling at home.